 So, all of that being said, if you're feeling full but not satisfied, it's okay to eat a little past fullness.
 This will help you also mentally, as you won't be continually thinking about the food you're missing out on.
 The key here is to find a comfortable balance of this.
 I'm a big fan of using mindful eating exercises when this happens!

 It's super normal to feel hungry every 3-5 hours, but this can also be impacted by the foods that you eat.
-Eating foods that consist of all macro nutrients (carbs, fat and protein) and also being sure to include some sources of fiber, can really help provide some staying power to mealtimes.
+Eating foods that consist of all macronutrients (carbs, fat, and protein) and also being sure to include some sources of fiber, can really help provide some staying power to mealtimes.

 I have a blog post all about meal planning for intuitive eating that has some other great info on this!
 These tips can also be used for that leptin resistance that we talked about.
-Making sure that you're including some feel full fiber, protein and fats!
+Making sure that you're including some feel full fiber, protein, and fats!

 Think about it this way, you're an archer and you're working towards hitting the bullseye on the target.
-Of course you won't get there the first time you shoot an arrow, but the more you practice the closer you get.
-Each meal is a chance to learn more about how to interpret your body's fullness cues.
+Of course, you won't get there the first time you shoot an arrow, but the more you practice the closer you get.
+Each meal is a chance to learn more about how to interpret your body's hunger and fullness cues.

 Use The Hunger Scale

 Going back to the hunger scale tool that I talked about earlier, typically when you're used to trying to eat less (i.e. diet culture obsessed) we usually stop around a 5.
 It's like we give our bodies juuuuust enough to get by to the next meal.
 This can cause us to feel hungry soon after or to count down the time until we are "allowed" to eat again.